zachvalenta/notes-sw/svc/frontend.md

 * `it.md` macos/app
 * `security.md` privacy

-> But as browsers proliferated and the Web grew from a document-delivery platform into a software-delivery platform, JavaScript became, arguably, the most widely deployed language runtime in the world. 📰 Ford what is code?

 STATE
 > Speaking of data, there's a lot more data a website has to deal with that doesn't come from a database or an API.
 Which tab is active right now?
 Is this modal dialog open or closed? https://increment.com/frontend/when-frontend-means-full-stack/
 * `window.localStorage` way to save state in browser https://www.w3schools.com/html/html5_webstorage.asp https://news.ycombinator.com/item?id=20855275